7 best payment systems for small business transactions in 2025

 Cost: 2.6% plus fixed fee per transaction (international transactions incur a 1% add-on fee)8

-PayPal is a payment system that helps process transactions using various payment methods, including PayPal, credit cards, and debit cards.
-Small businesses typically use PayPal to collect payments even if they don’t have a website or a payment page.
+PayPal is a payment system that processes transactions using various payment methods, including credit cards, debit cards, and PayPal itself.
+Small businesses typically use PayPal to collect payments, even if they don’t have a website or a payment page.

-Similar to Airwallex, small businesses can easily send invoices with QR payment codes, and payment links that you can share on social platforms.
-The site also allows manual payments to handle sales placed over the phone and via email.
-PayPal offers additional tools, including working capital loans and business financing options.
-Airwallex, on the other hand, offers additional services like virtual cards and expense management to streamline financial operations.
+Like Airwallex, PayPal lets you easily send invoices with QR payment codes and payment links that you can share on social platforms.
+It also supports manual payments for sales made over the phone and via email.

 Business benefits of a powerful payment processing system